artsy/README/careers/ladder.md

 regular basis and has no direct reports.
 As an individual contributor engineer grows at Artsy the scale and impact of the code they write and systems they maintain is expected to increase.

 From one level to another, the scope of direct impact gradually increases and so does the sphere of influence.
-Increased mastery is also a necessary condition but it's not sufficient to expend impact.
+Increased master is a necessary condition but isn't sufficient to expand impact.
 ```
 Scope of impact:   Self   >   Team   > Teams > Org
 Level          : IC0, IC1 > IC2, IC3 >  IC4  > IC5